Skip to main content

 Understanding the Observation

-With the arms outward, we begin with a moment of inertia Iup.
-Spinning it at an angular velocity ωup imparts an angular momentum L=Iupωup.
-Pushing down on the sliding control forces the arms inward, reducing the moment of inertia to Idown.
-If most of the angular momentum is conserved, the angular velocity must change so that L=Iupωup≈Idownωdown, resulting in ωdown≈ωupIupIdown
+With the arms outward, we begin with a moment of inertia \(I_{up}\).
+Spinning it at an angular velocity \(\omega_{up}\) imparts an angular momentum \(L=I_{up}\omega_{up}\).
+Pushing down on the sliding control forces the arms inward, reducing the moment of inertia to \(I_{down}\).
+If most of the angular momentum is conserved, the angular velocity must change so that \(L=I_{up}\omega_{up} \approx I_{down}\omega_{down}\), resulting in \[\omega_{down} \approx \omega_{up}\frac{I_{up}}{I_{down}}\]

 To quantify the change in angular rotation speed, a slow motion video (240 fps) was taken and the time between each half-revolution was recorded.
 A plot of the angular velocity as a function of time is shown below.
 The initial spin speed decreases over the first 3 seconds due to friction.
 Pushing down on the top mechanism to bring the arms down causes an increase in speed that drops over time.
-The ratio of the angular speeds just before and after lowering the arms is ωdownωup=1.39.
+The ratio of the angular speeds just before and after lowering the arms is \(\frac {\omega_{down}}{\omega_{up}} = 1.39\).

-If angular momentum were perfectly conserved (no torques acting on the spinning system), we would expect the ratio of the spins speeds ωdownωup=IupIdown.
-To see if this is true, a method is needed to determine IupIdown.
+If angular momentum were perfectly conserved (no torques acting on the spinning system), we would expect the ratio of the spins speeds \(\frac{\omega_{down}}{\omega_{up}} = \frac{I_{up}}{I_{down}}\).
+To see if this is true, a method is needed to determine \(\frac{I_{up}}{I_{down}}\).

 Tortional Pendulum

 The moment of inertia of the Spinning Albert demo is very complex to calculate.
 It would involve adding up the moments of each portion of the figure and apparatus, which is not practical.
 A simpler system was constructed to moment of inertia, known as a torsional pendulum, consisting of any object suspended by a thin wire.
-The equation of motion for this pendulum is derived using τ=dLdt=Ipendd2ϕdt2, where τ is the torque from the suspension wire and Ipend is the moment of inertia of the pendulum.
-The wire acts as a spring whose torque increases linearly with twist angle ϕ, allowing us to write τ=−κϕ.
-This gives −κϕ=Ipendd2ϕdt2.
-The solution to this equation is ϕ=ϕ0sin(Ωt), where the oscillation frequency is Ω=√κIpend.
-The period of oscillation T=2πΩ.
-Calibrating the apparatus requires measuring T for an object with a known value of I to give κ.
+The equation of motion for this pendulum is derived using \(\tau = \frac{dL}{dt} = I_{pend}\frac{d^2\phi}{dt^2}\), where \(\tau\) is the torque from the suspension wire and \(I_{pend}\) is the moment of inertia of the pendulum.
+The wire acts as a spring whose torque increases linearly with twist angle \(\phi\), allowing us to write \(\tau = -\kappa \phi\).
+This gives \(-\kappa \phi = I_{pend}\frac{d^2\phi}{dt^2}\).
+The solution to this equation is \(\phi = \phi_0 \sin(\Omega t)\), where the oscillation frequency is \(\Omega = \sqrt{\frac{\kappa}{I_{pend}}}\).
+The period of oscillation \(T = \frac{2\pi}{\Omega}\).
+Calibrating the apparatus requires measuring T for an object with a known value of I to give \(\kappa\).

 To build the pendulum, a brass nut with a hook soldered to it was threaded onto the center of a 1/4-20 threaded rod, and brass disks were threaded onto the ends.
 The suspension wire was 30 gage 316L SS wire, 21cm in length.
 The rod length was 17.7cm.
-Each brass disk had a mass md of 25.125g and a thickness td of 0.644cm.
+Each brass disk had a mass \(m_d\) of 25.125g and a thickness \(t_d\) of 0.644cm.
 The pendulum was carefully set in motion, filmed in time-lapse mode (2 fps) on a smart phone, and the oscillation period was measured frame by frame.

 A video for three of the pendulum configurations:

 In each case, N disks are placed symmetrically at the ends, and the distance d from the center of mass to the axis of rotation was measured.
-The moment of inertia of the pendulum is Ipend=Irod+2Nmdd2.
-Using the above expressions for the oscillation period gives T2=(2π)2κ(Irod+2Nmdd2)
+The moment of inertia of the pendulum is \(I_{pend} = I_{rod} + 2Nm_d d^2\).
+Using the above expressions for the oscillation period gives \[T^2 = \frac{(2\pi)^2}{\kappa} (I_{rod} + 2Nm_d d^2)\]

-In the absence of the brass disks T2rod=(2π)2κIrod.
-A plot of T2 vs. 2Nmdd2 is then expected to be linear, with a slope of (2π)2κ and an intercept of T2rod.
+In the absence of the brass disks \(T^2_{rod} = \frac{(2\pi)^2}{\kappa} I_{rod}\).
+A plot of \(T^2\) vs. \(2Nm_d d^2\) is then expected to be linear, with a slope of \(\frac{(2\pi)^2}{\kappa}\) and an intercept of \(T^2_{rod}\).
 The data is plotted below, showing a linear relationship.
-The intercept was verified by a direct measurement of T2rod by removing all the brass disks.
+The intercept was verified by a direct measurement of \(T^2_{rod}\) by removing all the brass disks.

-The slope of the plot provides the value of κ(2π)2=1/0.0255 for the suspension wire.
+The slope of the plot provides the value of \(\frac{\kappa}{(2\pi)^2} = 1/0.0255\) for the suspension wire.
 The moment of inertia can be determined for any object that can be suspended from the same wire by measuring T, including Albert.

-The base of the Albert apparatus was removed and the remainder was suspended by the same gage and length of wire (κ scales linearly with the length of wire).
+The base of the Albert apparatus was removed and the remainder was suspended by the same gage and length of wire (\(\kappa\) scales linearly with the length of wire).
 A time-lapse video was made of the oscillation with the arms up and down.

-Their ratio is IupIdown=1.67.
+Their ratio is \(\frac{I_{up}}{I_{down}} = 1.67\).
 This is significantly greater than what was determined from the spin measurement (1.39).
 This indicates that there is a loss of momentum in switching from the up to down position, most likely from rotational friction.
 Therefore conservation of angular momentum may be sufficient to explain the qualitative behavior increasing spin speed as the moment of inertia decreases, but a quantitative explanation needs to include all the sources of torque.

-It should also be noted that if the goal was just to compare the ratio IupIdown from the spin experiment to that from the torsional pendulum, the measurement of κ is not necessary.
+It should also be noted that if the goal was just to compare the ratio \(\frac{I_{up}}{I_{down}}\) from the spin experiment to that from the torsional pendulum, the measurement of \(\kappa\) is not necessary.
 Only the ratio of the square of the tortional periods needs to be compared to the ratio of the spin periods.

 Comments